 Furthermore, we define the input distribution $\pi$ which is a probability distribution on $\prod_{t=0}^\tau S^{(t)}$.
 Finally, let

 be a function such that

 This will be called the \textbf{latency function}.
-Then, a \textbf{$\tau$-step latency-constrained (LC) game} is the tuple $(\mathcal V, \pi, \ell)$. \end{dfn} Here, $t \in [0:\tau]$ specifies the time step.
+Then, a \textbf{$\tau$-step latency-constrained (LC) game} is the tuple $(\mathcal V, \pi, \ell)$. \end{dfn} We will refer to this class of games as~\textbf{multi-step latency-constrained (LC) games}.
+Here, $t \in [0:\tau]$ specifies the time step.
 Each party is to receive an input and produce an output at each time step from $t=0$ to $t =\tau$. $S_i^{(t)}$ is the input set for party $i$ at time step $t$ and $A_i^{(t)}$ is the corresponding output set.
-The probabilistic predicate evaluates the total ``score'' of the combined outputs from all time steps of the parties given the combined inputs from all time steps. $\pi$ describes the probability distribution of the different inputs.
+The probabilistic predicate evaluates the total ``score'' of the combined outputs of all the parties over all time steps given the combined inputs. $\pi$ describes the probability distribution of the different inputs.
 Finally, the latency function $\ell$ encodes the latency information.
 That is, $\ell(i,j)$ is the number of time steps required for party $i$ to transmit information to party $j$.
-We will assume this is always positive.\footnote{If $\ell(i,j) = \ell(j,i)=0$ then party $i$ and $j$ are the same party.
-If one direction is positive and the other zero, defining a strategy becomes messy.
-We can also justify the positivity of the latency by the finite speed of light for parties that are spatially separated. } Moreover, we define for all $i \in [n]$
+We will assume this is always positive.\footnote{If $\ell(i,j) = \ell(j,i)=0$ then party $i$ and $j$ should be treated as the same party.
+If one direction is positive and the other zero, defining a strategy becomes messy. } Moreover, we define for all $i \in [n]$